 At the same time that I was discovering ways to manipulate words and music to authentically capture my most poignant experiences, I was finding my voice as a singer as well.
 What had always been a hidden pleasure of mine growing up became one of the most salient aspects of my identity as a teenager.
-My first public performance took place shortly after my fourteenth birthday.
-I tested out my original songs on various audiences and learned first-hand how to be a professional musician through countless performances and the occasional embarrassing, humbling moment.
+My first public performance took place shortly after my fourteenth birthday; and a few months later, I co-founded my first band, which remained a huge part of my life until I left for college.
+I performed in every possible choral group that I could, all across the country; and an opera teacher helped me to discover facets of my voice that I otherwise would never have accessed.
+I continued to perform as a solo artist throughout high school, testing out my original songs on various audiences and learning first-hand how to be a professional musician through countless performances and the occasional embarrassing, humbling moment.
 Each time, what kept me going was the enormous amount of positive feedback and support that I received from the community that surrounded me.

 My first year at Berklee was one of the most difficult periods of my life, in every aspect.
 I quickly realized that I had always relied entirely on raw talent; but suddenly, I was surrounded by thousands of people who were equally talented but worked much harder than I did, or who were just plain better than I was.
-This was the consequence of attending a top music school: Once the flattery and giddiness of being accepted had worn off, the reality of being in direct competition with the top ten percent of up-and-coming musicians in the world quickly sank in, leaving my sense of who I was and what I was good at extremely vulnerable…
+This was the consequence of attending a highly selective conservatory: Once the flattery and giddiness of being accepted had worn off, the reality of being in direct competition with the top ten percent of up-and-coming musicians in the world quickly sank in, leaving my sense of who I was and what I was good at extremely vulnerable.